D-Side

-D-Side were an Irish boy band established in 2001 and signed by Clive Black atEdel Records/.
-Edel brought in Kim Glover to manage the band after her success with New Kids on the Block, Ant & Dec (as PJ & Duncan), B*Witched and Let Loose.
-A highlight for D-Side was getting a recording contract with in Japan with Avex and they worked with them until the end of 2007.
-They had huge success in Japan, the United Kingdom, and Europe, winning 'Best New Band Award' at the Smash Hits Tour in 2002 and scoring 3 UK Top Tens.
+D-Side were an Irish boy band established in 2001 by Irish twin doctors Rory and Eoghan Mac Sweeney and signed by Clive Black at Edel Records.
+The group got a recording contract in Japan with Avex.
+They enjoyed success in Japan, the United Kingdom, and Europe, winning 'Best New Band Award' at the Smash Hits Tour in 2002 and scoring 3 UK Top Tens.